Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 3. German Wasp

-The German wasp is a huge species of wasp that is found all over Europe.
-This wasp is black.
+The German wasp is a huge black species found all over Europe.
 It has a terrible sting and is notorious for aggressively defending its area.

-The German wasp feeds on a wide variety of insects, including butterflies, as its primary food source.
+The German wasp feeds on various insects, including butterflies, as its primary food source.

 They will use their venom to immobilize their prey and then transport it back to the nest to feed it to their young.